Ethiopian blogger convicted of plotting with rebels

 Critics point to an anti-terrorism law passed after several explosions in 2009 that states that anyone caught publishing information that could induce readers into acts of terrorism could be jailed for between 10 to 20 years.

-More than 10 journalists have been charged under the law, according to CPJ.
+More than 10 journalists have been charged under the law, according to the Committee to Protect Journalists.
 The group says Ethiopia is close to replacing Eritrea as the African country with the highest number of journalists behind bars.

 Addis Ababa insists its arrests of journalists has nothing to do with their reporting or political affiliations.

-Rights groups have said more than 150 opposition politicians and supporters have been detained since last year on terrorism-related charges.
+Amnesty International and other rights groups have said more than 150 opposition politicians and supporters have been detained since last year on terrorism-related charges.
+(Editing by James Macharia and Andrew Heavens)